First virtual assistant checklist before you hire

 What should my first virtual assistant do?

-Start with 1 workflow cluster made of repeatable, low-risk tasks: inbox triage, calendar coordination, CRM cleanup, simple reporting, document organization, research, or routine customer follow-up.
+Start with one related task group of repeatable, safe work: inbox sorting, calendar coordination, CRM cleanup, simple reporting, document organization, research, or routine customer follow-up.

 How many SOPs do I need before hiring a VA?

 Prepare 3 usable SOPs for the first week.
-Each should include purpose, timing, inputs, steps, examples, quality checks, and escalation rules.
+Each should include purpose, timing, inputs, steps, examples, quality checks, and ask-for-help rules.

 How long does it take a VA to become useful?

-With a clear scorecard and access ready, a VA can complete useful work in week one.
-Stable ownership usually takes a structured 30-day ramp.
+With a clear scorecard and access ready, a VA can do useful work in week one.
+Stable ownership usually takes a 30-day ramp.

 Sources